digicatapult/sqnc-hyproof-api/README.md

-# dscp-hyproof-api
+# sqnc-hyproof-api

 ## Description

-An API service for issuing hydrogen certificates
+An API service for issuing hydrogen certificates using the Sequence (SQNC) ledger-based infrastructure

 ## Configuration